frichard44/stripe-connect-silex/README.md

 + `CLIENT_ID`: Stripe connect client ID from [settings](https://dashboard.stripe.com/account/applications/settings)
 + `API_KEY`: Stripe secret key from [apikeys](https://dashboard.stripe.com/account/apikeys)

-If you are developing locally, you can create a new file called `.env` in the project root, add these values, and they'll be read and used automatically.
+For development you can create a new file called `.env` in the project root and add these values, they'll be read and used automatically.

+### Redirection
+Finally you need to set the redirect URI for the callback from Stripe.
+In the [settings](https://dashboard.stripe.com/account/applications/settings) panel, set the Redirect URI to (by default) `[app url]/callback`, so for example if you deployed to Heroku and used your production Client ID and Secret, you should set the production Redirect URI to `https://[chosen-app-name].herokuapp.com/callback`.